Presidency of John Adams

-The presidency of John Adams, began on March 4, 1797, when John Adams was inaugurated as the second president of the United States, and ended on March 4, 1801.
+John Adams served as the second president of the United States from March 4, 1797, to March 4, 1801.
 Adams, who had served as vice president under George Washington, took office as president after winning the 1796 presidential election.
 The only member of the Federalist Party to ever serve as president, his presidency ended after a single term following his defeat in the 1800 presidential election.
-He was succeeded by Thomas Jefferson of the Democratic-Republican Party.
+He was succeeded by Thomas Jefferson of the opposition Democratic-Republican Party.

 When Adams entered office, the ongoing major European war between France and Great Britain was causing great difficulties for American merchants on the high seas and arousing intense partisanship among contending political parties nationwide.
 Attempts to negotiate with the French led to the XYZ Affair, in which French officials demanded bribes before they would assent to the beginning of negotiations.
 The XYZ Affair outraged the American public, and the United States and France engaged in an undeclared naval conflict known as the Quasi-War, which dominated the remainder of Adams's presidency.
 Adams presided over an expansion of the army and the navy, and the navy won several successes in the Quasi-War.